 We highly caution you from engaging unauthorized companies because if/when issues arise, CEATI International management does not have the ability to provide assistance in solving them.

-Exhibition and sponsorship opportunities are available for the Vegetation Management Conference.
+Exhibition and sponsorship opportunities are available for the Protection & Control Conference.
 This event will bring manufacturers and service providers together with key decision-makers in the industry.
-The conference has been organized with the support of CEATI’s Vegetation Management Program, representing major electrical utilities from across North America and beyond.
+The conference has been organized with the support of CEATI’s Protection & Control Program, representing major electrical utilities from across North America and beyond.
 The event will present an excellent opportunity for targeted networking and exposure to potential clients, including a networking reception with an open invitation to all exhibitors and attendees of the conference.

 Breaks, Meals & Reception

-All breaks and meals for the conference will take place in the Island Ballroom.
+All breaks and meals for the conference will take place in the Golden State Ballroom.
 This set-up provides a captive audience to showcase your company’s products and services, allowing for more face-to-face time with attendees at the events.
 PLEASE NOTE THAT SPACE IS LIMITED.
 For more information, please contact [email protected]

 Each Exhibitor Registration Includes: